Conflux-Chain/conflux-documentation/docs/core/tutorials/nft-tutorials/whitelists.md

 # Merkle Tree NFT Whitelist on CoreSpace using Hardhat

+Using a Merkle Tree whitelist provides a cost-efficient way to distribute NFTs to a predefined list of addresses.
+It ensures that only whitelisted addresses can mint the NFTs, enhancing security and efficiency.
+Storing a whitelist with thousands of addresses in a smart contract would incur high gas fees for each update.
+However, since in the Merkle Tree verification process, leaf nodes and proofs can be stored off-chain while only the root value needs to be stored on-chain, this method significantly saves on gas costs.

 This tutorial will guide you through the steps to create, write, and deploy an ERC721 NFT smart contract with a Merkle Tree whitelist on Conflux CoreSpace using Hardhat.
 It will also show you how to use merkletreejs to create the Merkle Tree whitelist.
 For a practical example, please refer to the [Conflux-NFT-MerkleTree-Whitelist](https://github.com/ConfluxDAO/Conflux-NFT-MerkleTree-Whitelist) repository.

 If you are not familiar with Hardhat, please refer to the [Hardhat documentation](https://hardhat.org/getting-started/).